braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 ## Step 3: Web push (optional)

 Additional setup is required to use Web push notifications.
-Please see [Push notifications][16] for instructions.
+See [Push notifications][16] for instructions.

 ## Troubleshooting {#error-logging}